-Contain Development
+Contain Devel opment --------- ------- --------

 REMAINING URBAN DEVELOPMENT

-Strategy Performance Measure

-AS MEASURED BY

-Percent of regional dwelling unit growth occurring in remaining General Urban areas.

-Net change in number of hectares of remaining General Urban areas.
+- Percent of regional dwelling unit growth occurring in remaining General Urban areas. - Net change in number of hectares of remaining General Urban areas.

-REPORTING & TIMELINE

 Annual estimate (mid-year to mid-year).

-Reported online annually.

-SOURCE

-Metro Vancouver Regional Planning geodata for remaining areas in the Metro 2040 General Urban
+Metro Vancouver Regional Planning geodata for remaining areas in the Metro 2040 General Urban designation.

-designation.

 BC Statistics, CMHC Completions and Demolitions and Municipal Building Permits.

-METHODOLOGY

 Remaining urban areas are lands that have a General Urban designation, but are not yet substantially developed.
 These areas have been identified through aerial photos and assessment of municipal plans.

-developed.
-These areas have been identified through dentified process and process are based on analysis of the above residential development statistics sources.
+Absorption estimates are based on analysis of the above residential development statistics sources.

-ADSOLDTION ESTIMATES are pased on any set of a